isabella232/OctoStyle/_pages/writing-for-the-blog.md

 ## Principles

 Writing is hard, and we all have different voices, but we want the experience of reading the blog to be consistent and useful.
-All of the posts are edited before they're published, but the following principles are designed to help guide the voice we use:
+All the posts are edited before they're published, but the following principles are designed to help guide the voice we use:

 1. The posts we write are useful and informative to our target audience and demonstrate our domain expertise.